starius/api2/README.md

 	// Body of the request is JSON array of strings: ["abc", "eee", ...].
 	Body []string `use_as_body:"true"`

-	// You can add 'header' and 'query' fields here, but not 'json'.
+	// You can add 'header', 'query' and 'cookie' fields here, but not 'json'.
 }
 ```